 Other Bluffton Sidetrips include James Dean's Fairmount, Indiana and the

 Gene Stratton-Porter Limberlost Swamp and Cabin State Historic Site in Geneva, Indiana.

-You can read the cover of this magazine and pick some other topic.
+Wells County Amateur Radio Club has a web page.
+You can read the cover of the magazine and pick some other topic.

 This page was created by Sandra Weinhardt.
 Send all additions and corrections to me at email@example.com